Splash, Sizzle, and Sand: Unmissable Things to do in The Bahamas in March

 While most Americans are still shoveling snow, savvy travelers slip into flip-flops and embrace the 75°F Bahamian sunshine that feels like nature’s apology for winter.

-Things to do in The Bahamas in March: The TL;DR
+Top Destinations for Things to Do in The Bahamas in March

 What is the weather like in The Bahamas in March?